-- Homes, Flats, and Maisonettes; - A mix of 1-, 2-, 3- and larger dwellings; - Market, Intermediate, and Social Rent Housing; - Lifetimes Homes & Wheelchair-adapted housing offering a choice of size, aspect and floor level.
+- Homes, Flats, and Maisonettes; - A mix of 1-, 2-, 3- bedroom and larger dwellings: - Market, Intermediate, and Social Rent Housing: - Accessible and adaptable dwellings & Wheelchair user dwellings offering a choice of size, aspect and floor level.

 Detail on housing mix and tenure is included in the Development Specification.